Divergent Predictive States: The Statistical Complexity Dimension of Stationary, Ergodic Hidden Markov Processes: Multi-state HMC Examples

 \Cref{fig:sarah_overlap_grid} shows how the MSP attractors change across the $(\alpha,x)$ parameter space.
 Each black dot is a generated mixed state, while the colored regions show the range of each symbol-labeled map.

-For example, on one hand, in the top left corner with $\alpha = 0.01$ and $x = 0.01$, we find an attractor that extends across the simplex, with moderate amounts of overlap.
+For example, on one hand, in the top left corner with $\alpha = 0.01$ and $x = 0.01$, we find an attractor that fills the simplex, with moderate amounts of overlap.
 On the other, $\alpha = 0.79$ and $x = 0.11$ produces an attractor with no overlap, and clearly defined regions.

 Moreover, for any $\alpha$, choosing $x=1/3$ leads the MSP attractor to collapse to a finite $3$-state HMC, since the symbol-labeled mapping functions become constant functions.
 In this case, there is no overlap, as each symbol-labeled map takes on a different constant value.